Our Plastic Surgeon

 - Cosmetic surgery

-Dr. Zemmel has published scientific research papers, delivered lectures, and made media appearances covering topics including liposuction techniques, artificial skin technology, breast reconstruction, and facial rejuvenation.
+Dr. Zemmel has published scientific research papers, delivered lectures, and made media appearances covering topics including liposuction techniques, artificial skin technology, breast reconstruction, and facial plastic surgery.
 He is also committed to giving back to the community and frequently travels to Guatemala for mission trips where he performs cleft lip, cleft palate, and burn reconstructions.

 Dr. Zemmel is hands down the best doctor in Richmond!
 He is the kindest most compassionate man with amazing skill to match!
 Everyone at his office is wonderful!